← Back to 史記

 鹿 便 便

-And the Great Farmer Yan Yi was executed.
+The Grand Minister of Agriculture Yan Yi was executed.
 Initially, Yi was a pavilion chief in Jinan, and with integrity and straightness, he gradually moved to the nine ministers.
 The emperor, with Zhang Tang, having made white deer skin currency, asked Yi.
 Yi said: 'Now kings and marquises offer morning congratulations with blue jade bi, worth several thousand, but the skin presented instead is worth four hundred thousand.
 The root and tip do not match.'
 The Son of Heaven was not pleased.
-Zhang Tang moreover had a grudge with Yi, and when someone accused Yi with other discussions, the matter was sent down to Zhang Tang to govern Yi.
+Zhang Tang also had a grudge against Yi.
+When someone accused Yi over other remarks, the matter was sent down to Zhang Tang to handle.
 Yi spoke with a guest, and the guest spoke of the initial command that had been issued and had inconvenient aspects.
 Yi did not respond, but slightly turned his lips.
 Tang memorialized that Yi, as one of the nine ministers, saw the command as inconvenient, did not enter and speak, but slandered in his abdomen, and sentenced him to death.
-From this time afterward, there was the law of abdomen slander (with this) [compared], and the dukes, ministers, and grand masters many flattered and pleased to take favor.
+After this, the law against inner slander was extended by analogy, and many high ministers and officials gained favor through flattery.

 31